pgjdbc/www/documentation/head/replication.md

 # Overview

-Postgres 9.4 (released in December 2014) introduced a new feature logical replication.
-Logical replication allow stream changes from database in real-time to external system.
+Postgres 9.4 (released in December 2014) introduced a new feature called logical replication.
+Logical replication allows changes from database to be streamed in real-time to external system.
+The difference between streaming replication and logical replication is that logical replication sends data over in a logical format whereas streaming replication sends data over in a binary format.
+Additionally logical replication can send over a single table, or database.
+Streaming replication was all or nothing.

-Previous for reach real-time update external system application can use "dual-writes".
-That is, every time your application code writes to the database,it also updates/invalidates the appropriate cache entries, reindexes the data in your search engine, sends it to your analytics system, and so on.
+Before Logical replication keeping an external system synchronized in real time was problematic.
+The application would have to  update/invalidate the appropriate cache entries, reindex the data in your search engine, send it to your analytics system, and so on.
-Dual-writes approach is really problematic.
-It suffers from race conditions and reliability problems.
-If slightly different data gets written to two different datastores (perhaps due to a bug or a race condition), the contents of the datastores will gradually drift apart — they will become more and more inconsistent over time.
+This suffers from race conditions and reliability problems.
+For example if slightly different data gets written to two different datastores (perhaps due to a bug or a race condition),the contents of the datastores will gradually drift apart — they will become more and more inconsistent over time.
 Recovering from such gradual data corruption is difficult.

 Logical decoding takes the database’s write-ahead log (WAL), and gives us access to row-level change events: every time a row in a table is inserted, updated or deleted, that’s an event.
 Those events are grouped by transaction, and appear in the order in which they were committed to the database.
 Aborted/rolled-back transactions do not appear in the stream.
 Thus, if you apply the change events in the same order, you end up with an exact, transactionally consistent copy of the database.
-It's looks like Event Sourcing pattern that previously you implements in your application, but now it's available out of the box in PostgreSQL database.
+It's looks like the Event Sourcing pattern that you previously implemented in your application, but now it's available out of the box from the PostgreSQL database.

-For access to real-time changes stream PostgreSQL provide replication protocol.
+For access to real-time changes PostgreSQL provides streaming replication protocol.
 Replication protocol can be physical or logical.
-Physical replication protocol uses in case Master/Slave replication.
-Logical replication protocol can be use for integrate changes stream with external system.
-Replication it's not a part of JDBC Specification, that why before use physical or logical replication use should get access to `PGConnection`.
+Physical replication protocol is used for Master/Slave replication.
+Logical replication protocol can be used to stream changes to an external system.

+Since the JDBC API does not include replication `PGConnection` implements the PostgreSQL API

 ## Configure database

-For able to use logical or physical replication database should be configured.
+Your database should be configured to enable logical or physical replication

 ### postgresql.conf

-* Property `max_wal_senders` should be at least equal to count replication consumers
+* Property `max_wal_senders` should be at least equal to the number of replication consumers
-* Property `wal_keep_segments` should contain count wal segments that can't be remove from database.
+* Property `wal_keep_segments` should contain count wal segments that can't be removed from database.
 * Property `wal_level` for logical replication should be equal to `logical`.
-* Property `max_replication_slots` should be great than zero for logical replication, because logical replication can't work without replication slot.
+* Property `max_replication_slots` should be greater than zero for logical replication, because logical replication can't work without replication slot.

 ### pg_hba.conf